Anti-Corruption and Bribery Policy

 - Threaten or retaliate against another worker who has refused to commit a bribery offence or who has raised concerns under this policy.

 - Engage in any activity that might lead to a breach of this policy.

 You must ensure that you read, understand and comply with this policy.

 The prevention, detection and reporting of bribery and other forms of corruption are the responsibility of all those working for us or under our control.
 You are required to avoid any activity that might lead to, or suggest, a breach of this policy.

 You must notify a member of Satellite's Human Resources as soon as possible if you believe or suspect that a conflict with this policy has occurred, or may occur in the future.
 For example, if a client or potential client offers you something to gain a business advantage with us, or indicates to you that a gift or payment is required to secure their business.
-Further “red flags” that may indicate bribery or corruption are set out in the schedule attached to this policy.

 Any employee who breaches this policy will face disciplinary action, which could result in summary dismissal for gross misconduct.
 Satellite also reserves its right to terminate any contractual relationship with non-employees if they breach this policy.